unfoldedcircle/integration-python-library/README.md

 This library simplifies writing Python based integrations for the [Unfolded Circle Remote Two](https://www.unfoldedcircle.com/) by wrapping the [WebSocket Integration API](https://github.com/unfoldedcircle/core-api/tree/main/integration-api).

-It's a pre-alpha release (in our eyes).
-Missing features will be added continuously.
+It's an alpha release (in our eyes).
+Breaking changes are to be expected and missing features will be continuously added.
 Based on our [Node.js integration library](https://github.com/unfoldedcircle/integration-node-library).

 ❗️**Attention:**